-How to Handle Overlapping IPs and CIDR with AWS, Azure, and Google Clouds
+How to Handle Overlapping IPs

 Understanding the Overlapping IP Problem

-Common Scenarios that Result in Overlapping IP Addresses
+Common Scenarios Leading To Overlapping IP Addresses

 Below are some common scenarios and use cases that Aviatrix solution architects have seen repeatedly with customers: